-INDEPENDENT AUDITOR'S REPORT TO EULER HERMES For the financial year ended 31 December 2019
+INDEPENDENT AUDITOR'S REPORT TO EULER HERMES

 Other Information

 The Branch's management is responsible for the other information.
 The other information comprises the Statement by Chief Executive but does not include the financial statements and our auditor's report thereon.